Success events overview

 Record Once Per Visit : Ties the given event to the visitor's session.
 Subsequent counts to a given event in the same visit are ignored.
 This type of event serialization does not require any implementation changes.

 Use Event ID : Ties the given event to a custom ID.
 Subsequent counts to a given event with the same event ID are ignored.
 This type of event serialization requires a custom ID in hits to deduplicate values.
 See Event ID serialization in the Implement user guide.

-Gives full attribution credit to all dimension values in the visit.
+Gives full attribution credit to all dimension items in the visit.